Evidence for local spots of viscous electron flow in graphene at moderate mobility: Sample Preparation and Transport Characterization

-The field effect graphene devices were made from commercially obtained CVD graphene grown on copper (Graphenia SE) that has been transferred to a SiN (150 nm)/Si(100) substrate after wet chemical etching of copper with FeCl$_3$, using PMMA as a supporting layer for the transfer \cite{Li2009}.
-The source and drain electrodes of each device are connected to the graphene at the edges according to a procedure described elsewhere \cite{Shaygan2017}.
-The contacts are defined by a polymer resist AZ5214E via optical lithography followed by removal of graphene from the exposed areas by oxygen plasma in a reactive ion etching chamber operated at 100 W for 30 mins.
+The field effect devices were made from commercially obtained CVD graphene grown on copper (Graphenia SE) that has been transferred to a SiN (150 nm)/Si(100) substrate after wet chemical etching of copper with FeCl$_3$, using PMMA as a supporting layer for the transfer \cite{Li2009}.
+This partially leaves PMMA residues on the surface.
+It turned out that residues with heights up to 2\,nm do not leave any fingerprints in the surface potential maps (section~\ref{sec:dirt}).
+Moreover, the $V_{\rm CPD}(V_{\rm gate})$ curves at residues with height up to 5\,nm can well be described by the quantum capacitance model (section~\ref{sec:compressibility}) indicating that they only cause local doping.
+Larger clusters are partly appearing, but are carefully excluded for the quantitative analysis of the images (section~\ref{sec:dirt}).
+In addition, sweeping the graphene by contact mode AFM prior to mapping the surface potential removes all larger clusters and most of the small height residues (section~\ref{sec:sweep}), but barely changes the surface potential maps as well as the presence of current induced inverted electric fields (section~\ref{sec:dirt}).
+The thickness of the SiN $t_{\rm SiN}=151 \pm 1$\,nm has been determined via ellipsometry and its dielectric constant $\epsilon_{\rm SiN} = 7.6 \pm 0.3$ has been measured capacitively.
+The source and drain electrodes are connected to the graphene at its edges according to a procedure described elsewhere \cite{Shaygan2017}.
+In short, the contacts are defined by a polymer resist AZ5214E via optical lithography followed by removal of graphene from the exposed areas by oxygen plasma in a reactive ion etching chamber operated at 100 W for 30 mins.
 The contact metals are deposited directly afterwards in order to contact the open bonds of graphene.
-Firstly, 12 nm Ni is sputtered, which facilitates edge contact with low contact resistance.
-Then, 50 nm Al is deposited via e-beam evaporation followed by lift-off of the resist.
-Subsequently, optical lithography is used to remove undesired graphene areas by etching in oxygen plasma.
-Contact resistances obtained by this process are $100-200\,{\rm \Omega}$ slightly depending on the graphene doping \cite{Shaygan2017}.
+This implies a small contact resistance at negligible overlap of the contacts and the graphene and, hence, negligible contact doping.
+For the contacts, firstly, a 12\,nm thick film of Ni is deposited by sputtering, which facilitates edge contact with low contact resistance.
+Then, a 50 nm thick film of Al is deposited via e-beam evaporation followed by lift-off of the resist.
+Subsequently, optical lithography is used to remove undesired graphene areas in the transversal direction of the current flow by etching in oxygen plasma.
+This leads to a size of the remaining graphene with width $W=28$\,$\mu$m and length $L=18.5$\,$\mu$m (Fig.~\ref{fig1_Transport_SampleOrientation}a--b).
+Finally, the samples are carefully rinsed in acetone to remove remaining AZ5214E from the surface.